Unemployment Rate

 What Unemployment Rate Measures

-The Unemployment Rate is a key economic indicator that quantifies the percentage of the total labor force that is unemployed but actively seeking employment.
-In New Zealand, this vital statistic is compiled and reported by Statistics New Zealand, offering a quarterly pulse check on the nation's employment landscape.
-It is calculated by dividing the number of unemployed individuals by the total labor force (which includes both employed and unemployed individuals) and multiplying by 100.
+The Unemployment Rate is a key labour market indicator that measures the percentage of the total labour force that is unemployed but actively seeking employment.
+In New Zealand, this data is officially compiled and released by Statistics New Zealand (Stats NZ) on a quarterly basis.
+The calculation typically involves dividing the number of unemployed persons by the total labour force (employed + unemployed) and multiplying by 100 to express it as a percentage.

 Recent Trend Analysis